avullo/interval-tree/README.md

 | Clang 4.0.1     | Ubuntu 14.04.5 LTS           | clang version 4.0.1-svn305264-1~exp1 (branches/release_40) |
 | Clang 5.0.0     | Ubuntu 14.04.5 LTS           | clang version 5.0.0-svn310902-1~exp1 (branches/release_500_final) |

+## Known Bugs and Limitations

+Interval equality checks are at the moment based on float comparison which is obviously not ideal.
+As a result, the structure of the tree and the results of search queries might slightly vary across different architectures.
+I will switch to using a more robust approach when finding a rather stable solution.

 ## License and Copyright